txchen/influx-gateway/README.md

 Config is quite straight forward.
 The only tricky part is: if your influxdb requires authentication, you should include the username and password in the `influx_url`.

+## Authentication

+Influx-gateway does not provide authentication, you can put a proxy in front of igw.
+For example, an nginx instance with basic auth check enabled.

 ## API

 * GET /ping